payrequestio/Directadmin-Monitoring/README.md

 # Directadmin Monitoring
-Directadmin VPS Monitoring for checking services if they are online.
+Directadmin  Monitoring for checking if services are online, recources are not to high.

+## Directadmin Monitoring Notifications
+Alerts will be send to Discord.